 GRuB Pollination Workshops

 We know that teachers & leaders have busy lives, and we are now offering a series of one-day pollination workshops on subjects ranging from youth engagement to facilitation.
 Check out our events page to see what workshops are coming up soon.

-This 2-day experience is relationship-rich and hands-on.
-We will model facilitation, communication, and community-building games, tools and strategies.
-An electronic copy of the GRuB manual as well as many other resources will be included.
-Delicious snacks and lunch provided.
-Most importantly, you will walk away with a tangible sense of the culture and environment that makes GRuB’s youth development model successful.
+Learn and experience foundational practices in successful youth programming.
+You will walk away with a tangible sense of the culture and environment that makes GRuB’s youth development model successful.
 Clock Hours Available for teachers.
 To register online, go to our events page.